 Yeshiva University is Jewish institution in New York City.
-The university is divided into three undergraduate colleges: Yeshiva College, the Stern College for Women, and the Sy Syms School of Business, each at campuses throughout Manhattan.
+The university is divided into three undergraduate colleges: Yeshiva College, the Stern College for Women and the Sy Syms School of Business, each at campuses throughout Manhattan.
 A university shuttle system transports students between campuses.
-The university also has a campus in Israel, where about 600 students a year study through the S. Daniel Abraham Israel Program.
+The university also has a campus in Israel, where more than 600 students a year study through the S. Daniel Abraham Israel Program.
 Freshmen are not required to live on campus, though many choose to do so.
-There are about 50 student organizations on campus, from a bowling club to the Student Holocaust Education Movement.
+There are dozens of student organizations on campus, from a computer science club to the Student Holocaust Education Movement.
 The Yeshiva Maccabees sports teams compete at the NCAA Division III level.
 The school has a Center for the Jewish Future, which sponsors projects like the YU Torah Online.
-Students design regular Shabbat programs, and produce publications at each campus, including daily newspaper The Commentator and Hamashkif, a newspaper written in Hebrew.
+Students design regular Shabbat programs, and produce publications at each campus, including newspapers The Commentator and The Observer.

 Yeshiva University earns accolades for its highly ranked research opportunities at the Albert Einstein College of Medicine, and Yeshiva has a law school, too.
 The school has a number of graduate offerings specific to the Jewish faith through the Azrieli Graduate School of Jewish Education and Administration and the Bernard Revel Graduate School, which offers master’s degrees in areas such as Medieval Jewish History and Jewish Philosophy.